-Erick Schonfeld is a technology journalist and the executive producer of DEMO.
+Erick Schonfeld is the co-founder of TouchCast, the executive producer of DEMO, and a technology journalist.
 He is also a partner at bMuse, a product incubator in New York City.

 Schonfeld is the former Editor in Chief of TechCrunch.
 At TechCrunch, he oversaw the editorial content of the site, helped to program the Disrupt conferences and CrunchUps, produced TCTV shows, and wrote daily for the blog.